-• Strength Weakness - Creating a market that gives business value to a residue previously wasted, providing better - FB has a low calorific value, especially compared FB has a low calorific value, especially compared with fossil fuels Lack of market and difficulties in the supply of FB Need to scale to facilitate interventions Logistics of collecting, transporting and transformation of FB is complex and expensive Difficulties of storing FB Characteristics of the Portuguese forest and ownership status , leading to high costs Hard access and rugged Land morphology in large areas of the country, leading to high transaction costs for collection and transport Reduced technological development and lack of experimentation Poor awareness about specific equipment for the collection of biomass Technological equipment still need adjustments in order to increase its technical efficiency and economic Knowledge outdated of availability and FB for energy purposes, duly typified for their origin and geographical location Negative effects of BF collection by breaking the cycle of nutrients and soil erosion (runoff and compaction by the use of heavy machinery) Lack of knowledge about exploitation of FB (availability, models, methods of operation, - Reduction of national dependence on imported fossil fuels profitability, etc.) - Diversity of energy use (eg. electricity, thermal energy, biofuels)
+Weakness Strength - Creating a market that gives business value to a residue previously wasted, providing better - FB has a low calorific value, especially compared prospects for profitability of forestry with fossil fuels - Lack of market and difficulties in the supply of FB - Creation of local employment and contribution to rural development - Need to scale to facilitate interventions - Improvement of forest management in forest - Logistics of collecting, transporting and areas subject to abandonment transformation of FB is complex and expensive - Contribution to reducing the risk of fire through - Difficulties of storing FB the collection of waste from forestry, fuel - Characteristics of the Portuguese forest and management and cleaning of bushes and stands ownership status, leading to high costs - Improvement of accessibility, monitoring and - Hard access and rugged Land morphology in large forest fires fighting areas of the country, leading to high transaction - Contribution to risk reduction by biotic agents, costs for collection and transport such as disease and pest by disposing of residues - Reduced technological development and lack of that could pose a danger to plant health experimentation conditions of the stands - Poor awareness about specific equipment for the - Forest Biomass is a renewable fuel, easy to burn collection of biomass and cleaner than fossil fuels - Technological equipment still need adjustments in - The energetic exploitation from FB contributes order to increase its technical efficiency and to the reduction of CO2 concentration in the economic - Knowledge outdated of availability and FB for atmosphere - The BF can be transformed into different types energy purposes, duly typified for their origin and geographical location of fuels (eg. woodchips, pellets, briquettes), more - Negative effects of BF collection by breaking the or less advantageous depending on the intended use cycle of nutrients and soil erosion (runoff and - Contribution to the use of endogenous resources compaction by the use of heavy machinery) - Contribution to the diversity of domestic energy - Lack of knowledge about exploitation of FB sources (availability, models, methods of operation, - Reduction of national dependence on imported profitability, etc.) fossil fuels - Diversity of energy use (eg. electricity, thermal energy, biofuels)